 Unlike cattle, bison can produce calves for 20 years or more.

-- Female bison breed when they are two years old and have their first calves when they are three.
+- Female bison breed when they are 2 years old and have their first calves when they are 3.

-- Cows can live to be 20-25 years old, having a calf each year under the right conditions.
+- Cows can live to be 20 to 25 years old, having a calf each year under the right conditions.

-- The gestation period for the American Buffalo is 9 1/2 months.
+- The gestation period for the American Bison is 9 1/2 months.
 Under normal conditions, cows have their calves from mid-April through June.
-Cows generally have one calf per year, but twins very rarely occur.
+Cows generally have one calf a year, but twins sometimes occur.

-- The calves are very small when born, normally weighing between 25-35 lbs.
-Although small, these little critters are very tough and are up walking and running with their mothers within a couple of hours.
+- The calves are small when born, normally weighing between 25 to 35 pounds.
+Although small, these little critters are tough and are up walking and running with their mothers within a couple of hours.

-- Cows are very protective of their young.
-They leave the herd to have their calves and then remain away from the herd for a period between 6 hours to several days.
+- Cows are protective of their young.
+They leave the herd to have their calves and then remain away from the herd for between six hours to several days.

 - Bison calves are normally weaned when they are around 6 months old.
-At that time the females generally weigh around 350 lbs and males weigh approximately 425 lbs.
+By then, the females generally weigh around 350 pounds and males weigh 425 pounds.